Privacy Practices

 Uses and Disclosures That Require Your Authorization

-We will not use your PHI for any purposes not specifically allowed by federal or state laws or regulations without your written authorization.
-Specifically, the following types of uses and disclosures of your medical information require an authorization:
+We will not use health information about you for any purposes not specifically allowed by federal or state laws or regulations without your written authorization.
+Specifically, the following types of uses and disclosures of your health information require an authorization:

 Marketing.
-Your written authorization is required for us to use or disclose your medical information for marketing purposes.
-If marketing activities are to result in payment to us from a third-party we will state this on the authorization.
+Your written authorization is required for us to use or disclose your health information for marketing purposes.
+If marketing activities are to result in payment to us from a third-party, we will state this on the authorization.

-Sale of PHI.
+Sale of Health Information.
 We are required to obtain your written authorization before using or disclosing your health information for purposes other than those discussed in the preceding sections of this Notice or as otherwise permitted or required by law.
-Any authorization for the sale of medical information will state that the disclosure will result in payment to us.
+Any authorization for the sale of health information will state that the disclosure will result in payment to us.

-Other uses and disclosures not described in this Notice will not be made unless an individual provides an authorization and that authorization may be revoked prospectively at any time by written revocation.
+Other uses and disclosures of health information not described in this Notice will not be made unless you provide a written authorization, and that authorization may be revoked prospectively at any time by written revocation.

 Breach Notifications